 While some of us are experts at gaining weight unintentionally, how do we go about putting on healthy weight in the right way?
 Weight gain sounds easy, but it actually requires a strategic approach to nutrition and training to get it right.
-And just like weight loss, muscle gain starts with getting the right amount of calories each day.
+And just like weight loss, muscle gain must start with getting the right amount of calories each day.

 Here is everything you need to figure out exactly how much you should be eating each day to put on more muscle.